shecho/technical-test/backend/README.md

 Install them all with the following commands:

-**To get a fastest proyect configuration, you can place the terminal in the backend folder and run the next script (just work if you got the package.json inside the folder )**
+**To get a faster proyect configuration, you can place the terminal in the backend folder and run the next script (just work if you got the package.json inside the folder )**

 ```
 npm install